Licensing & Issues at the MA Division of Professional Licensure

 The Jacobs Law LLC can advise you and your business throughout the process and can draft documents in response to an Order to Show Cause, request for information, Investigatory Conference, etc., and contact the Board Counsel to discuss the allegations.
 An attorney from The Jacobs Law LLC will also attend or accompany you to inspections, Investigatory Conferences and Board Hearings and advocate on your behalf.
 If you have received notice of a complaint, request for information, or an Order to Show Cause from any licensing Board within the Division of Professional Licensure, you should contact The Jacobs Law LLC immediately for assistance, and especially before you make any verbal or written statements.

-Complete the Contact Form found below to speak with a lawyer at The Jacobs Law LLC today!
+Complete the Contact Form found below to speak with an attorney at The Jacobs Law LLC today!